 The Lottery: A Chilling Exploration of Tradition and Violence

-Shirley Jackson’s “The Lottery” is one of the most magnificent short story that has shocked and disturbed readers for decades.
+Shirley Jackson’s “The Lottery” is one of the most magnificent short stories that has shocked and disturbed readers for decades.
 On the surface, it appears to be a simple tale about a small, seemingly idyllic American town preparing for an annual event.
-However, the story takes a dark turn, revealing the sinister heart of a community bound by tradition and fear, as it would represents some societies nowadays.
+However, the story takes a dark turn, revealing the sinister heart of a community bound by tradition and fear, as it would represent some societies nowadays.
 It is a part of shirley Jackson foreshadowing ability.

 Setting the Stage